 Vitamin D is essential to support nervous system.
 Studies have shown that lack of vitamin D is responsible for development of certain nervous system and brain conditions, some studies also suggested that appropriate supplementation of vitamin D is linked to reducing anxiety in diabetic women suffering from anxiety.
 While 15-30 minutes of sun exposure 4-6 times a week with our face and palms of our hands exposed to direct sunlight is enough to top up our vitamin D stores, in the stressful times – this can be considered a luxury and you forget to go outside.
 Therefore supplementing a balanced diet with vitamin D3 is something to consider.

-Magnesium is crucial in supporting your energy and metabolism, it contributes to production of proteins in your body, nervous tissue, neural response and production and release of hormones, amongst others.
+Magnesium is crucial in supporting your energy and metabolism, it contributes to production of proteins in your body, nervous tissue, helps with digestion, neural response and production and release of hormones, amongst others.
 And while in affluent societies, severe magnesium deficiency is uncommon, alcohol consumption, high fat and / or calcium intakes and above all – stress, can induce magnesium deficiency.
 The mineral plays an essential role in nerve transmission and neuromuscular conduction, so to support your body during stressful periods, you need to ensure adequate magnesium supplementation.

 There are different types of magnesium, some forms are more bioavailable than others.
 For example magnesium oxide isn’t soluble in water and as such your digestive tract doesn’t absorb it well.
 Magnesium citrate is a molecule of magnesium bound with citric acid, and is more readily absorbed by your body to top up magnesium deficiencies.
 Another, interesting type of magnesium – is magnesium glycinate, which is bound with an amino acid, glycine.
 In some studies it has shown calming effects to treat anxiety, depression, and insomnia.